yckang1/yckang1.github.io/README.md

 - Gained hands-on experience with microscopy, SEM imaging, and building/testing hardware components.

 ## Projects
+### LLM FINE-TUNING FOR URL PHISHING (_Fall 2024_)
+- Implemented a fine-tuned phishing binary classification system using **BERT-based Natural Language Processing** (NLP) models from **Huggingface Transformers**.
+Engineered LLM pipeline including data preprocessing and tokenization.
+Employed Weights and Biases for experiment tracking and logging with **results** of 88% accuracy and 0.93 AUC score.

 ### Timeseries Energy Consumption Prediction (_Spring 2024_)
 - Designed a **linear regression** model to predict future energy usage and consumption from historical weather parameters with LSTM and Recurrent Neural Networks (RNN).
 Preprocessed data and optimized on convergence analysis varying loss functions, hyperparameters, and regularization techniques like **Early Stopping** and **Dropout Layers**.
 (TensorFlow, Keras, Scikit-learn, Numpy, Pandas, Matplotlib)